-When our daughter was very young, I loved nothing more than to get in the bath with her.
-I’d strip her off and hold her against my chest, and my hubby and I would marvel at how tiny she was.
-I’d look in the mirror and be in awe of how perfectly she would fit in the hollow between my breasts, her little head laid against my sternum and her legs splayed across my middle.
-Even then, her bottom was divine peachiness.
+When our daughters were tiny, I loved nothing more than to get in the tub with them.
+I’d strip them off and settle them against my chest, and my hubby and I would marvel at how tiny they were.
+I’d look in the mirror and be in awe of how perfectly they’d fit in the hollow between my breasts, their little head laid against my sternum and their legs splayed across my middle.
+Those squishy little baby bottoms are divine peachiness.

 Any parent who has held their newborn, naked and tucked up under their chin, will know this wonder and deliciousness.